David Rollins (actor): Sexuality

-Rollins sits unclothed in a 1927 photo taken by F.W.
-Murnau.
+Rollins sits unclothed in a 1927 photo taken by F. W. Murnau.

-Early in his film career, Rollins was invited by director F.W.
-Murnau to spend time with him at his home, which has since been identified as the Wolf's Lair castle in Hollywood.
+Early in his film career, Rollins was invited by director F. W. Murnau to spend time with him at his home, which has since been identified as the Wolf's Lair in Hollywood.
 On at least one of these visits in late 1927, Murnau convinced Rollins to pose nude, with the pool and garden of the Wolf's Lair serving as the backdrop.
-In a later interview Rollins claimed to have been puzzled and surprised by the request, but felt comfortable enough with his body to oblige.
+In a later interview Rollins said he was puzzled and surprised by the request, but felt comfortable enough with his body to oblige.

-For several years Rollins lived with John Blair Linn Goodwin (1912-1994).
+For several years Rollins lived with John Blair Linn Goodwin (1912–1994).
 Goodwin was a noted novelist, poet and painter and was mentioned multiple times in Christopher Isherwood's diaries.
 They were cohabitating as early as April 1937, when they listed the same address in New York City when they traveled together to Acapulco, Mexico.
 Three years later, Rollins is listed as Goodwin's partner in the 1940 census, while they were residing together in Orangetown, New York.
 At that time, Rollins' occupation was cited as a dog fancier at a kennel, and Goodwin was listed as unemployed.
 In October 1940 they both listed the same Manhattan address in their registration for the draft during World War II.
 By 1942, Rollins returned to California with Goodwin, as 1942 and 1944 voter registration records show they were living at the same address, during which time Rollins was listed as working as a farmer and Goodwin as a writer.
 Sometime after 1944 their relationship appears to have ended, as Goodwin's 1994 obituary listed Anthony P. Russo as his long-time friend and companion, with no reference to Rollins.

-Later life and death
+Later life

 After the end of his acting career, Rollins settled in Encinitas, California, and became an avocado farmer.
 He died on August 6, 1997, and was cremated, with his ashes being scattered in the Pacific Ocean.